Traditional, outbound marketing methods just aren’t effective for gaining the leads you need to stay ahead of your competitors anymore.

 According to research by LinkedIn, 70% of the workforce is passively looking for a job - so lead nurturing is an essential way to engage with and bring in passive talent.

 Each one of your marketing campaigns should have a goal.
 Make it clear what recipients are supposed to do once they open your email.
 Are you asking them to share an offer on social media, or inviting them to download your new eBook?

 Whatever it is, remember to use a CTA that links to a landing page where they can further engage with your company.

 6. Evaluate the results

 Of course, to find out how successful your campaigns are, you need to measure them!
-You can do this by monitoring your click-through rate (CTR) which indicates the number of people that clicked on your links.
-This will show you how compelling your email messages are.
+You can do this by monitoring your click-through rate (CTR) which indicates the number of people that have clicked on your links, showing you how compelling your email messages are.

-Now that you’ve read the points in this post, you hopefully have a pretty solid understanding of how to create a great digital marketing strategy for your recruitment agency and how inbound can work for you.
-However, if you want to find out more about digital marketing for recruitment agencies, download our free guide.
-It contains an in-depth walk-through of everything your agency needs to do to start getting your marketing strategy off the ground.
+However, if you want to find out more about digital marketing for recruitment agencies, download our free guide for an in-depth walk-through of everything your agency needs to do to start getting your marketing strategy off the ground.